cypik/terraform-azure-nat-gateway/README.md

 - 'resource_guid':  The resource GUID property of the NAT Gateway.

 # Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the '[example](https://github.com/cypik/terraform-azure-nat-gateway/blob/master/_example)' directory within this repository.

 # License
 This Terraform module is provided under the '[License Name]' License.
-Please see the [LICENSE](https://github.com/opz0/terraform-azure-nat-gateway/blob/readme/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/cypik/terraform-azure-nat-gateway/blob/master/LICENSE) file for more details.

 # Author
 Your Name